 - Low tooling costs and fast set-up compared to investment or die casting.

 - Large casting sizes possible.
-NovaCast is able to cast Aluminium alloys up to 110kg and ferrous alloys up to 3000kg using sand casting methods.
+NovaCast is able to cast aluminium alloys up to 110kg and ferrous alloys up to 3000kg through our partner foundries, using sand casting methods.

 - Complex and intricate castings can be achieved with multiple internal cores.